bugxzhu/specs/data-structures.md

 This document serves as an entry point for understanding all of the data structures in filecoin.

-TODO: this should also include, or reference, how each data structure is serialized precisely.

 ## CID

 For most objects referenced by Filecoin, a Content Identifier (CID for short) is used.
 This is effectively a hash value, prefixed with its hash function (multihash) prepended with a few extra labels to inform applications about how to deserialize the given data.
 To learn more, take a look at the [CID Spec](https://github.com/ipld/cid).